cosmos/cosmos-sdk/x/distribution/spec/03_begin_block.md

 ### Rewards to Delegators

 Each validator's rewards are distributed to its delegators.
-The validator also has a self-delegation, which is treated like a regular delegation in distribution calculations.
+The validator also has a self-delegation that is treated like a regular delegation in distribution calculations.

 The validator sets a commission rate.
 The commission rate is flexible, but each